One must acknowledge, the Normandy Invasion has caught up to us, at least the 75th Anniversary. It really hit the news worldwide big time.

 Life circulated 4 million copies a week, and was read by 13.5 million people—10 percent of the population.
 Believe it or not, the largest weekly magazine today is People.
 But, it has a smaller circulation than Life even though the U.S. population is 2.5 times as large as it was then; of course their are other avenues of news that didn’t exist then, like TV and the web.
 But, in a way society was less disjointed then.

 On a serious note, it was in summer of 1943 that 2,760 naval vessels from different points were converging on the island of Sicily.

 The combined Axis forces lost about 8,900 men with some 46,000 wounded.
 Over 140,000 Axis troops had been captured.
 But, the worst news of all was that they were able to evacuate tens of thousands to Italy.
 The Germans evacuated some 52,000 troops, 14,105 vehicles and 47 tanks.
 The Italians still loyal to Mussolini evacuated some 62,000 troops and 227 vehicles.
-All across the Straits of Messina, where the so-called arsenal of democracy Allied ships, subs and planes could have been set to trap the foe--the Allies enjoyed air superiority, as they had some 3,700 aircraft as opposed to 1,600 for the Axis force--however, they blew it.
-History books say the Straits of Messina were protected by 120 heavy and 112 light anti-aircraft guns and those Axis guns and their crews did the trick.
+All across the Strait of Messina, where the so-called arsenal of democracy Allied ships, subs and planes could have been set to trap the foe--the Allies enjoyed air superiority, as they had some 3,700 aircraft as opposed to 1,600 for the Axis force--however, they blew it.
+History books tell us the Strait of Messina was protected by 120 heavy and 112 light anti-aircraft guns and those Axis guns and their crews did the trick.
 If you are visiting New Orleans, check out the big national museum of WW II.
 It used to be called the Normandy Museum but not anymore as it encompasses the entire Second World War.
 Mr. Valentine has been a member since 1994.